Coping with long distance and out of state visitation issues is becoming more common as people relocate after their divorce.

 Brette's Answer: If your ex will not agree (and if you help him understand the assistance airlines will provide to minors I think he might agree), your only choice is to go to court to ask to have your visitation enforced with provision that your child can fly alone.

 Marina's Question: We live in different states and have alternating weekends.
 Physically I am unable to travel due to being on bed rest.
 I have not seen my son for a month now because he cannot bring our son due to his work schedule.
 Is his employer supposed to work around the court order?

 Brette's Answer: No, his employer is not bound by the court order.
 Your ex however is.
 If he is not finding a way to make your visitation happen, he's in violation of the order.

 Faith's Question: The judge signed the decree and stated that I get physical custody and my ex gets visitation every weekend.
 He lives 4 hours away.
 Whose responsibility is it to bring the kids and get the kids?
 It wasn't in the decree.

 Brette's Answer: If the decree did not state it and you cannot agree, then you can go file for a modification asking the court to clarify transportation.

-Nickki's Question: My ex is moving to another state we are agreeing to the visitation times but who has to pay the cost of getting the children back and forth?
+Nickki's Question: My ex is moving to another state and we are agreeing to the visitation times, but who has to pay the cost of getting the children back and forth?